 The British Museum, London

-Get lost in The British Museum’s interactive timeline of the world, featuring some of the most fascinating objects in human history.
-Created in partnership with Google Cultural Institute, the virtual experience brings the museum’s diverse collection online, spanning prehistory to the present day and featuring audio insights from the British Museum’s curators.
+Get lost in the British Museum’s interactive timeline of the world, featuring some of the most fascinating objects in human history.
+Created in partnership with the Google Cultural Institute, the virtual experience brings the museum’s diverse collection online, spanning pre-history to the present day and featuring audio insights from the British Museum’s curators.

 Victoria and Albert Museum, London

 With an eclectic collection of objects and exhibitions ranging from Margaret Thatcher’s handbags to the notebooks of Leonardo da Vinci, one could easily spend an entire lifetime at the V&A museum.
 Sadly, that won’t be happening anytime soon; on a positive note, the museum’s online database is open to browse through 1,236,380 objects and 830,196 images.
 If you don’t know where to start, the museum’s curators have helpfully organised 5,000 years of human creativity through periods and styles, materials, exhibitions and artists so whether it’s Bowie or Dior that piques your interest, you won’t be disappointed by the wealth of information at your fingertips.

 The Tate group has an extensive online archive of more than 77,000 images from more than 4,000 artists.
 Scroll through to see works by Andy Warhol, David Hockney and Pablo Picasso, to name a few.
 While you’re there, take a look at the video section, which has a host of short films, podcasts and ‘how to’ guides to keep you occupied during lockdown, from interviews with artists such as Zanele Muholi and Franz Erhard Walther to tips on how to create a pot à la Grayson Perry.